sencha/code-guidelines/JavaScript_Performance.md

 The browser will automatically keep track of DOM and CSS changes, issuing a "reflow" when it needs to change the position or appearance of something.
-Unwieldy JavaScript code can force the browser to invalidate the CSS layout -- for example, reading certain results from the DOM (e.g. offsetHeight) cause browser style recalculation of layout.
+Unwieldy JavaScript code can force the browser to invalidate the CSS layout -- for example, reading certain results from the DOM (e.g. offsetHeight) can cause browser style recalculation of layout.
 Therefore developers must be incredibly careful to avoid causing multiple page reflows as they will cause application performance to noticeably lag.